International Studies Grade Grievance Procedures

 - Within two weeks after the start of the following semester, the student should convey his or her concerns about the grade in writing to the instructor or professor who assigned the grade and request a meeting to discuss the matter.
 At this meeting, the instructor/professor should explain the basis upon which the grade was conferred and give the student an opportunity to point out any apparent errors or misjudgments.
 If the instructor conferring the grade is a Graduate Student Instructor (GSI), the GSI should be consulted first.
 If agreement is not reached with the GSI, the student should then contact the faculty member in charge of the course.
 If the instructor/professor is not available to respond to the student’s concerns, then the student should proceed directly to step 2.
 It is expected that Step 1 will be completed by January 30th of the following year for a grade given in fall term or by September 30th for a grade given in spring, summer, or winter term.
 Only in extenuating circumstances will a grievance beyond this time frame be heard.

-- In the event that the conference with the instructor does not resolve the difficulty, the student should discuss the problem with the Director of the PICS program, and should submit to him/her a letter detailing the nature of the complaint.
-The Director of the PICS Program shall solicit a response from the instructor and shall then determine whether any basis for a committee hearing exists.
-If the Director of the PICS Program is a party to the grievance, his/her role shall be assumed by the Director of the International Institute.
+- In the event that the conference with the instructor does not resolve the difficulty, the student should discuss the problem with the director of PICS, and should submit to him/her a letter detailing the nature of the complaint.
+The director of PICS shall solicit a response from the instructor and shall then determine whether any basis for a committee hearing exists.
+If the director of PICS is a party to the grievance, his/her role shall be assumed by the director of the International Institute.

-- If the Director of the PICS Program concludes that there is no basis for a committee hearing, he/she will inform the student.
+- If the director of PICS concludes that there is no basis for a committee hearing, he/she will inform the student.
 If the student is not satisfied with the explanation, he/she may still insist upon a committee hearing.

-- If the basis for a formal hearing is found to exist in the review described in item 2, or if the student insists upon a review in spite of the advice of the Director of the PICS Program, the grievance shall be referred to an ad hoc review committee.
+- If the basis for a formal hearing is found to exist in the review described in item 2, or if the student insists upon a review in spite of the advice of the director of PICS, the grievance shall be referred to an ad hoc review committee.

-- The review committee shall consist of three persons to be appointed by the Director of the PICS Program (or the Director of the International Institute, if the Director of the PICS Program is a party to the grievance or if he/she has decided there is no basis for a formal hearing): two faculty members and one student.
+- The review committee shall consist of three persons to be appointed by the director of PICS (or the director of the International Institute, if the director of PICS is a party to the grievance or if he/she has decided there is no basis for a formal hearing): two faculty members and one student.
 The student member of the review committee will be an undergraduate if the grievant is an undergraduate or a graduate student if the grievant is a graduate student.

-- The review committee will submit a written summary of its findings and recommendations to the instructor and the Director of the PICS Program.
+- The review committee will submit a written summary of its findings and recommendations to the instructor and the director of PICS.

-- If the review committee concludes that the assigned grade should stand, the Director of the PICS Program (or the Director of the International Institute) will inform the student in writing that the grade will not be changed, and that no further appeal within the International Studies Program is possible.
+- If the review committee concludes that the assigned grade should stand, the director of PICS (or the director of the International Institute) will inform the student in writing that the grade will not be changed, and that no further appeal within the International Studies Program is possible.

-- If the review committee concludes that the instructor did not act fairly, properly or judiciously, the Director of the PICS Program shall attempt to persuade the instructor to follow the recommendations of the committee.
+- If the review committee concludes that the instructor did not act fairly, properly or judiciously, the director of PICS shall attempt to persuade the instructor to follow the recommendations of the committee.

-- If the instructor refuses to change a grade in spite of the recommendations of the review committee and the Director of the PICS Program, the instructor shall provide the student and the Director of the PICS Program with a written explanation for his/her refusal to change the grade, and the Director of the PICS Program shall provide the student with a written statement summarizing the procedures followed in processing the appeal, noting the recommendations of the review committee, adding his/her own evaluation of the review committee’s findings, and noting the refusal of the instructor to change the grade.
+- If the instructor refuses to change a grade in spite of the recommendations of the review committee and the director of PICS, the instructor shall provide the student and the director of PICS with a written explanation for his/her refusal to change the grade, and the director of PICS shall provide the student with a written statement summarizing the procedures followed in processing the appeal, noting the recommendations of the review committee, adding his/her own evaluation of the review committee’s findings, and noting the refusal of the instructor to change the grade.
 There is no appeal beyond the International Studies Program.

 - These procedures describe the full appeal mechanism available in the International Studies Program to deal with grade grievances.
 When these procedures have run their course, no further appeal within the Program is possible.